jhermann/rituals/docs/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, sources are expected in ``src/‹packagename›`` and tests in ``src/tests``.
+However, if you import ``rituals.easy``, an auto-detection for other layouts (described below) is performed, and only if that fails for some reason, you need to set the layout type explicitly.

-You can change this by calling one of the following functions, directly after the import from ``rituals.invoke_tasks``.
+You can change the layout by calling one of the following functions, directly after the import from ``rituals.invoke_tasks``.

   * ``config.set_maven_layout()`` – Changes locations to